 The Sicilian Expedition

 In 415 BCE Alcibiades gave a speech to persuade the Athenians to launch a military expedition to Sicily.
 The pretext for this expedition occurred in 416/415 BCE when Segesta, a city-state in the west of Sicily, asked Athens for help against local rival Selinus which was allied with Syracuse.
 Besides imperialist ambition, Alcibiades may well have been after the timber of Sicily, an immensely important material for the Athenian navy.
-Alcibiades argued that the mixed race population and political instability in Sicily would make a strong and unified military response unlikely.
+Alcibiades argued that the mixed-race population and political instability in Sicily would make a strong and unified military response unlikely.
 Further, Alcibiades promised that the Persians could be persuaded to assist Athens if certain constitutional changes were made.
-In the end, Alcibiades won the vote of the assembly despite the doubts expressed by his rival Nikias, and the two generals, along with Lamados (or Lamachus), were given the equal status of strategoi autokratores (unlimited power) and sent, along with 6,000 men and 60 ships, to protect Segesta.
+In the end, Alcibiades won the vote of the assembly despite the doubts expressed by his rival Nicias, and the two generals, along with Lamados (or Lamachus), were given the equal status of strategoi autokratores (unlimited power) and sent, along with 6,000 men and 60 ships, to protect Segesta.